 Funding applications continue to grow year-on-year as our geographic expansion takes hold.
+Investments from year-to-year largely track funding commitments.

-1 Committed funding amounts from FY17 include conditionally funded investments and investments approved for funding by the Investment Committee but not yet funded.
+1 | Committed funding amounts from FY17 include conditionally funded investments and investments approved for funding by the Investment Committee but not yet funded.
 From FY18, upward budget revisions have been included.